Merzasphor/MWSE/docs/source/types/tes3activeMagicEffect.md

 ### `effectInstance`

+*Read-only*.
 The magic effect instance for this effect.

 **Returns**: